 NLP engines extensively use Machine Learning to analyze and understand the intent of users.
-They are capable to recognize the texts and convert them into data, analyze the user intent and provide them with an accurate response to the queries.
-Advanced NLP is powered with understanding and analyzing the logical and lexical semantics of the language, that helps the machines to understand the context in which the sentence is written or spoken.
+They are capable to recognize the texts and convert them into data, analyze the user intent and provide them with an accurate response to queries.
+Advanced NLP is powered by understanding and analyzing the logical and lexical semantics of the language, which helps the machines to understand the context in which the sentence is written or spoken.

 2. Sentiment analysis

 When one has to adjust/alter their marketing and sales strategies, sentiment analysis helps in understanding how customers feel about their products and brand.
 NLP is capable of analyzing social media content, be it news, blogs or reviews from forums, etc. The NLP engines will retrieve the data, analyze it, and assign an appropriate value to it, like positive, negative, and neutral.
 The latest advancements in NLP technology have reached the stage of identifying emotions like happy, sad, angry, annoyed, etc.

 A company, 8allocate, performed sentiment analysis for one of its eCommerce clients, who wanted to increase customer loyalty, drive business changes, and achieve an appropriate return on sales and marketing investments by analyzing the customers’ feedback on the products purchased online from their website.
 Language specifics, abbreviations, collocations, vernacular expressions, synonyms, semantics, and the overall tone of voice of feedback were analyzed through an NLP toolkit and a comprehensive semantic analysis was performed.

 The client reported a 30% revenue increase within one year of the deployment of this solution.

 Advanced NLP-powered chatbots serve the purpose of customer engagement, customer support, and in-house operations optimization.
 They are able to

 - – Understand the nuances and intentions in a request